7 Utilities

 Real programs deal with messy situations: a lookup might find nothing, a value could be one of several types, and functions sometimes need to return multiple values at once.
 Before C++17, programmers used raw pointers for “maybe no value,” unions for “one of several types,” and output parameters or custom structs for “return multiple things.”
 All of these are clunky and error-prone.
 The modern standard library provides clean, type-safe alternatives: std::optional, std::variant, std::any, std::tuple, and std::pair.
+The chapter also tours a handful of small utilities you will meet everywhere — std::swap, std::exchange, std::ref, std::function, std::bind, and std::initializer_list — and closes with user-defined literals, which let the type system enforce units like 500ms at compile time.
 In this chapter you will learn when and how to use each one.

 std::optional<T> (C++17, #include <optional>) holds either a value of type T or nothing at all.
 It is the right tool when “no value” is a valid result — like a database lookup that might not find a match or a configuration setting that might not be set: